joealewine/blockchain-rhos/index.md

 # Getting started with {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1
 {: #get-started-console-ocp}

 {{site.data.keyword.blockchainfull}} Platform provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components on any x86_64 Kubernetes v1.11 or higher container platform.
 This offering is ideal for the customers who want to deploy their components, store their data, or run their workloads on their own infrastructure or across public and private clouds for security, risk mitigation, preference, or compliance reasons.
+Clients can build, operate, and grow their blockchain networks with an offering that can be used from development through production.
 {:shortdesc}

 Your entitlement includes the flexible management console for deploying and managing your blockchain network.
 Use the console or {{site.data.keyword.blockchainfull_notm}} Platform APIs to build a consortium of organizations to easily transact on the same network, regardless of each client's cloud preference.
-Clients can build, operate, and grow their blockchain networks with an offering that can be used from development through production.
+By installing the {{site.data.keyword.blockchainfull_notm}} Platform console, users can create components in their clusters and connect them to components deployed on other clusters, forming a distributed, multi-organizational blockchain network.

 Experienced Hyperledger Fabric customers who prefer to deploy and manage their containers can download and use the peer, CA, orderer, and smart contract container images without the management console.

 For more information on where you can run {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1, see [Supported Platforms](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-ocp-about#console-ocp-about-prerequisites).
-Users can create components in their clusters and connect them to components deployed on other clusters, forming a distributed, multi-organizational blockchain network, by installing the {{site.data.keyword.blockchainfull_notm}} Platform console.

-**{{site.data.keyword.blockchainfull_notm}} Platform v2.1.1** is purchased as a stand-alone entitlement.
-After purchasing, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
+The **{{site.data.keyword.blockchainfull_notm}} Platform v2.1.1** is purchased as a stand-alone entitlement.
+After purchase, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release or download the container images.

 With this offering, you are responsible for provisioning your own Kubernetes cluster.
 {: important}